ghostdsb/ghostdsb.github.io/projects/_posts/2020-12-26-ex-scapper.md

 tags: ["Elixir", "Web Scraping"]
 ---

-### Elixir module that looks for answered problems in my Project Euler [repo](https://github.com/ghostdsb/ProjectEuler) and scraped Project Euler [site](https://projecteuler.net/archives) for their questions.
+### Elixir module that looks for answered problems in my Project Euler [repo](https://github.com/ghostdsb/ProjectEuler) and scrapes Project Euler [site](https://projecteuler.net/archives) for their questions and put them in this site's Project Euler [section](../euler/).

 #### This project is done to teach self about